-Bringing Australia Closer To Asia Pacific Through Fast, Flexible And On-Demand Connectivity
+Bringing Australia Closer To Asia Through Fast On-Demand Connectivity

 Australian businesses now have more choice than ever before when it comes to connecting to key markets across Asia.
 In the not-so-distant past, the country was reliant on just a handful of subsea cable systems to connect it to the rest of the world.